Selena Gomez Showered With Gifts During A Dinner Date At The Sunset Tower

 Selena Gomez and The Weeknd appear to be going strong nearly one month after they made their public debut in Santa Monica, California.

-Following a dinner date at Giorgio Baldi and an outing with friends at Dave & Busters, Selena Gomez and The Weeknd traveled to Italy, where they did some sight seeing before returning to The States for a date at West Hollywood’s Sunset Tower.
+Following a dinner date at Giorgio Baldi and an outing with friends at Dave & Busters, Selena Gomez and The Weeknd traveled to Italy, where they did some sight seeing before returning to the states for a date at West Hollywood’s Sunset Tower.

 “[Selena Gomez] and The Weeknd seemed to be celebrating something.
 He gave her a small gift before they had dinner.
 It was some kind of bracelet.
 They were very affectionate with each other.
 They came in holding hands and left holding hands.
 A couple of times while they were eating, Selena reached over and gave him a kiss.
 It was very sweet and they both seemed very happy and completely into each other,” an eyewitness at the Sunset Tower told Hollywood Life on February 7.